Swiss Shooting Sport Federation: Demographics

 The SSV has about 133,000 members, including about 60,825 licensed members.
-Its current president (as of 2016) is Dora Andres.
+Its current president (as of 2026) is Luca Filippini.
 The SSV is a member of the International Shooting Sport Federation, the European Shooting Confederation, and the Swiss Olympic Association.

 From its "radical" origins, the Swiss shooting clubs have evolved into a staunchly right wing/conservative milieu with considerable political leverage, although the 2002 fusion with explicitly socialist shooting associations (Arbeiterschützen) tends to emphasize the purely sportive character of the contemporary SSV, with lobbyist activity contained to issues directly connected with gun laws.

 Schützenfest

 The SSV organizes the Eidgenössische Schützenfeste, currently in intervals of five years.